 My film isn’t biography, it comes from things I feel when I listen to the music of Wagner and Liszt, and when I think about their lives.

 For many critics Lisztomania was a step too far.
 They considered it obscene, vulgar, and crass–a long way from Russell’s earlier straight forward biographical films on the composers Elgar (1962) or Delius in Song of Summer (1968).
 What these foolish naysayers had failed to grasp was Russell’s structured vision as a filmmaker–whose films examine themes of art, morality, identity and sex–and his incredible talent to distil complex ideas and narratives into stunning visual pyrotechnics.
-As Ross Care noted in Film Quarterly said of the film:
+As Ross Care noted in Film Quarterly:

 Ken Russell is an intuitive symbolist and fantasist, a total film-maker who orchestrates his subjects in much the same manner that a composer might transcribe a musical composition from one interpretative medium to another…